mienxiu/mienxiu.github.io/_posts/2023-11-12-provision-an-amazon-eks-cluster-with-aws-cdk.md

 Basically, you can't view the `Resources` tab and `Nodes` section on the `Compute` tab in the AWS Management Console with the following console error message:
 ```
 Your current IAM principal doesn't have access to Kubernetes objects on this cluster.
-This may be due to the current user or role not having Kubernetes RBAC permissions to describe cluster resources or not having an entry in the cluster’s auth config map.
+This may be due to the current user or role not having Kubernetes RBAC permissions to describe cluster resources or not having an entry in the cluster's auth config map.
 ```

 There are two options to make Kubernetes resources visible in the AWS Management Console for you or other users: